ministryofjustice/cloud-platform-infrastructure/terraform/cloud-platform-components/README.md

   readOnlyRootFilesystem: false
   ```

-In other words, if a namespace/environment is created the restricted policy is automatically applied to it.
+In other words, when a namespace/environment is created, the restricted policy is automatically applied to it.

+##### NGINX and Networking

+Running as non-root also means that access to privileged port will not be allowed.
+If an application used to server port 80 or 443, or any other port <1024 on live-0, it will have to be reconfigured to work on live-1.
+This is an issue for regular nginx images, that defaults to a privileged user and ports.

+This section will be updated when the a proper workarounf for nginx has been found.

+#### Privileged

 The privileged policy allows all of the above, but needs to be speciffically assign to a specific namespace.
 For example, the logging and monitoring namespaces, amongst others, are both allowed to run root container.